Exr0nProjects/aloh/readme.md

         - the subtype completion keyword maching example
         - spatial closeness (how many times do they appear within the same sentence/note)
         - temporal closenesss (how often are the mentioned within a few minutes/hours/days of eachother)
-    - how to find entities
-        - strip whitespace -> keyword matching
-        - anything thats capitalized
-        - anything in brackets
-        - named entity recognition
-        - TF-IDF? how to chunk into terms?

 - inspiration
     - Jacob Cole + Ideaflow: associative notes